Nycto/Hasher/README.md

 in scope, you get a bunch of new methods attached to existing types.
 For each supported algorithm, you get:

-* A method to generate a hash
+* Methods to generate a hash
 * A method to compare a plain text value to an existing hash

 Here is a sample app showing how to use these various methods: